Citius Pharmaceuticals Inc. (CTXR) Shares Down Despite Recent Market Volatility - News Heater

-Citius Pharmaceuticals Inc. (NASDAQ: CTXR)’s stock price has gone decline by -2.99 in comparison to its previous close of 1.17, however, the company has experienced a -8.47% decrease in its stock price over the last five trading days.
+Citius Pharmaceuticals Inc. (NASDAQ: CTXR)’s stock price has decreased by -11.12 compared to its previous closing price of 1.12.
+However, the company has seen a -14.18% decrease in its stock price over the last five trading sessions.

 Is It Worth Investing in Citius Pharmaceuticals Inc. (NASDAQ: CTXR) Right Now?

-The 36-month beta value for CTXR is also noteworthy at 1.36.
+Additionally, the 36-month beta value for CTXR is 1.35.
 There are mixed opinions on the stock, with 3 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 rating it as “hold,” and 0 rating it as “sell.”

 Top 5 AI Stocks to Buy for 2023